puritys/nodejs-phplike/README.md

 How many OS does phplike support?
 ---------------------------
-* Linux : Every version of phplike support linux systems.
+* Linux: Every version of the phplike support Linux systems.
-* Mac :  Supported from phplike@2.0.5  to  latest
+* Mac:  Supported from phplike@2.0.5  to  latest
 * Windows: Only the following version are supported: phplike@2.1.0 、 phplike@2.2.8 , phplike@2.4.4 .
-I have tested features of phplike on windows 8 and windows xp.
+I have tested features of the phplike on windows 8 and windows XP.
 * Raspberry PI (Pidora OS with ARM CPU): phplike@2.2.2 ~ Latest

 | OS       | Suggested phplike Version |